-The well being and safety of all staff, contractors and the public is of primary importance.
+The well-being and safety of all staff, contractors and the public are of primary importance.
 The AKS Forest Solutions Safety Policy is the key document establishing safe work practices and a safe working environment for staff, visitors, contractors and clients.
-AKSFS prepares a Forest Operations Safety Plan (FOS Plan) for all its operations prior to commencement and conducts regular audits of operations that include a safety review.
-School bus routes are identified and bus times recognised and honoured by a no-cart period for log trucks.
+AKSFS prepares a Forest Operations Safety Plan (FOS Plan) for all its operations before commencement and conducts regular audits of operations that include a safety review.
+School bus routes are identified and bus times are recognised and honoured by a no-cart period for log trucks.

-The Forest Safety Code (Tasmania) 2007 has been recognised unchanged by the new Work Health and Safety Act 2012.
+The Forest Safety Code (Tasmania) 2021 came into effect on Wednesday 2 March 2022.
 The code addresses many safety issues within the format of 'general principles of safety'; these principles identify hazards that occur across a number of forest operations.
-This forms the basis of AKS Forest Solutions FOS Plan and safety management system.
+This forms the basis of the AKS Forest Solutions FOS Plan and safety management system.